haireola/KO_Criminal/README.md

 # KO_Criminal

-"Criminal Activity Expansion" for the Keizaal Online environment.
+**NOTE:**
+This is likely not a functional mod - it's intended to serve as an outline of the functionality of the mod only.

-Keizaal Online: Criminal Activity Expansion Player-to-Player Robbery & Pickpocketing System
+**Keizaal Online: Criminal Activity Expansion** Player-to-Player Robbery & Pickpocketing System
 This module introduces immersive, high-stakes criminal interactions between players in the Keizaal Online environment.
 It provides two distinct gameplay mechanics: Overt Robbery and Covert Pickpocketing, balanced with risk/reward variables and roleplay-focused evidence systems.